vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Bhav, I. 37.
 1-3 and I. 38.
 1-5).
 Sūnlivrata–41) on 3rd tithi prepare an altar and make a

-mandala thereon with white rice grains and invoke
+maṇḍala thereon with white rice grains and invoke

 IEI